Cnly/cnly.github.io/_posts/2018-08-16-setting-up-autossh-to-maintain-a-reverse-tunnel-ssh-server-having-a-dynamic-ip-address.md

 A brief explanation on the service file and autossh arguments:

-- `StartLimitIntervalSec=0`: The option that tells systemd not to stop after some restart attempts.
+* `StartLimitIntervalSec=0`: The option that tells systemd not to stop after some restart attempts.
 May also be `StartLimitInterval=0` on some older versions of systemd.
-- `Restart=always`: Always restart the service no matter what exit code is returned.
+* `Restart=always`: Always restart the service no matter what exit code is returned.
-- `RestartSec=1`: Wait 1 seconds before restarting.
+* `RestartSec=1`: Wait 1 seconds before restarting.

 <br>

-- `-M 0`: Disables the "base monitoring port" for autossh itself.
+* `-M 0`: Disables the "base monitoring port" for autossh itself.
-- `-R 10022:localhost:22 -p 1122`: Some common arguments that are passed to the ssh program.
+* `-R 10022:localhost:22 -p 1122`: Some common arguments that are passed to the ssh program.
-- `-o "ServerAliveInterval 15" -o "ServerAliveCountMax 3" -o "ConnectTimeout 10"`: Arguments passed to the ssh program that allow faster discovery of broken connection and faster timeout.
+* `-o "ServerAliveInterval 15" -o "ServerAliveCountMax 3" -o "ConnectTimeout 10"`: Arguments passed to the ssh program that allow faster discovery of broken connection and faster timeout.
+* `-N`: SSH argument to disable command execution (just forward ports).
-- `-o "ExitOnForwardFailure yes"`: Without this option, if the ssh client is able to establish the connection but unable to setup a listening port, it will remain running instead of returning an error exit code.
+* `-o "ExitOnForwardFailure yes"`: Without this option, if the ssh client is able to establish the connection but unable to setup a listening port, it will remain running instead of returning an error exit code.

+**Note**: If you haven't logged into the newly created user on the server before, you must do it once manually to answer the host key verification prompt.

 Now enable the service:

 ```
-sudo systemctl enable --now autossh
+systemctl --user enable --now autossh
 ```

 And we're done.